-If another patron does not have a hold on the item you are trying to renew you can renew items up to four times.
-Please keep in mind that Peoples Library does not allow renewals on DVDs.
+If another patron does not have a hold on the item you are trying to renew it may be renewed 3 times.

 You can renew in person at either Peoples Library location.
 You can also renew items over the phone or online at www.wlnonline.org with your library card number and password.
 If you have not changed your password, it defaults to the last four digits of your phone number.

 Items can be returned to either Peoples Library location or any of the public libraries in the Westmoreland Library Network www.wlnonline.org.
 Contact information for the libraries is available by clicking here.

-Charges for lost or damaged items will be the replacement cost of the item(s), as determined by the Library plus a $3.00 processing fee.
+Charges for lost or damaged items will be the replacement cost of the item(s), as determined by the Library.
 An item is considered damaged when its condition warrants its replacement.